 Black Chocolate Coconut Cream is my current favorite and what I’m using right now.
 It smells amazing and leaves you a pretty golden color so fast!
-It runs about $20/bottle and lasts me a whole month of tanning.
+It lasts me a whole month of tanning.

 Solid Black is a lotion I used for a long time and I really like it too!
 It’s really affordable and smells great!
-It runs about $16/bottle and will also last me about a month.
+This one is the cheapest for a bottle between these three and will also last me about a month.

 Somewhere on a Beach is also a great lotion and smells awesome.
-This one tans you pretty quickly, but runs a few more dollars than the Black Chocolate Coconut Cream lotion does at $23/bottle.
+This one tans you pretty quickly, but runs a few more dollars than the Black Chocolate Coconut Cream lotion does.

 I know a monthly package can give you sticker shock (speaking of stickers, always use the little free tanning stickers from day one of tanning, and put it in the same place every time and you’ll see how fast you tan!).
 If you’re trying to get tan for a specific event like a wedding (wait, have you checked out some of our wedding tips and DIYS yet?!), homecoming, prom, vacation (no one wants to go to Florida (go there CHEAP!!) with thighs as white as the sands they’re walking on) etc, this is the best way to go.
 When your event is just over a month away, go in and buy your tanning package for the next month.
 Most salons will have your package start that day, so be sure you’ve already ordered your lotion and come prepared to tan when you sign up.